All the ways you can accept online payments in 2015

 Accept Credit Cards and Debit Cards Online

-Enabling your customers to make credit card payments on your website is the most basic way you can accept online payments.
-But there are different ways to accept credit and debit cards on your website.
-You can accept them using a merchant account, which will allow you to process payments and accept funds directly into your business bank account.
-Or, some services will allow you to accept funds using an intermediary holding account, which means your business does not need a merchant account, but cannot accept funds directly into your bank account.
+Enabling your customers to pay with their credit card on your website is the most basic way you can accept online payments.
+However, to set that up for your business, you’ll want to decide whether or not to have your own dedicated merchant account or use an intermediary holding account.
 These methods can mean very different business processes and funding times, so it’s important to research what is the best option for your business.

 Accept eChecks through ACH Processing

-The third most popular way to accept payments is through a direct debit of a bank account via an eCheck, or electronic check, is the means by which you can take the information typically contained on a paper check (routing and account number, name, amount, and authorization) and enter it into an online payment form or software interface to process the payment electronically — without the physical presence of a paper check.
+The third most popular way to accept payments is through a direct debit of a bank account via an eCheck, or electronic check.
+Your customer can input the information on their paper check (routing and account number, name, amount, and authorization) and enter it into an online payment form or software interface to process the payment electronically — without the physical presence of a paper check.

 Provide an Online Payment Gateway

-By adding a simple payment form, you can enable customers to pay you directly on your website.
+By adding a simple payment form, customers can pay directly on your website.
 Repeat customers can even create accounts to save their payment information for fast and easy repeat payments.
 According to the same Fiserv Household Survey, 82% of those surveyed went to a providers’ website to pay a bill—more than four times the number of customers who went to shop for products or services.

-You can outsource this feature to companies that specialize in online payment services, including hosting the payment form, providing the secure payment processing, and providing the secure payment account storage.
-You can even sometimes customize your form to fit with your brand.
-Offering customers an online payment form enables you to accept online payments through either of the ways mentioned above: by credit card, debit card or echeck, and gives you an online destination for payments of services you market via email or social posts.
+You can outsource this feature to companies that specialize in online payment services, including hosting the payment form, providing the secure payment processing, and secure customer account storage.
+You can even customize your form to fit with your brand.
+Offering customers an online payment form enables you to accept online payments by credit card, debit card or echeck, and gives you an online destination for payments of services you market via email or social posts.

 Click-to-Pay Email Invoicing

 Send your customers an invoice by email and get paid at the speed of a few clicks.
 Email invoicing enables your customers to pay their bills and receive a receipt in seconds.
-You can do this by linking the customer to an online payment form (outlined above).
-Again, through finding the right invoice and online payment solution, you can provide a fully integrated experience from email to web payment form to your customer database, you can streamline your reporting and manage your data securely.
+You can do this by linking the customer to the online payment form described above.
+With a fully integrated experience from email to web payment form to your customer database, you can streamline your reporting and manage your data securely.
 So, when the customer clicks and pays, the invoice is marked as paid in your system automatically.

 Schedule Recurring Billing

-The most popular method for customers to pay for many monthly services like gyms and child care services is to simply set them up on a scheduled recurring billing system.
+A very popular method for customers to pay for many monthly services like gyms and child care services is to simply set them up on a recurring billing system.
 This option is not only more convenient for your customers, but it almost guarantees you will be paid on time.

 What works best for you?

-The list of options for how you can accept payments online are constantly growing and continually evolving.
-The key to determining the right method for your business is learning all you can about the price, procedure and benefits of every technology available, and embracing an arsenal of online payment methods that are most convenient for your typical customer.
+The list of options for accepting payments for your business are constantly growing and continually evolving.
+The key to determining the right methods for your business is learning all you can about the pros and cons of each option as well as the cost of having (or not having!) a particular method.

 The key is to make paying bills as easy as possible for your customers, so getting paid becomes faster than ever before.

-If you’re interested in learning more about using PaySimple to collect payments online, check out this 2-minute video showing how PaySimple works.
+If you’re interested in learning more about the benefits of using PaySimple to collect payments online, check out our free, interactive demo.